 As we disembark we can see the lights of our tree house resort glowing through the trees.
 We make our way along the wooden walkway to the lodge’s communal area, fireflies dancing in the darkness.
 We’re welcomed by Edwin, the lodge manager who hands us a welcome glass of refreshing passion fruit juice.

 After a delicious meal it’s time to check out our luxury tree house and I can’t wait to see it.
 The tree house designs are all slightly different.
 We’re in treehouse number 7 ‘Solitude’.
 It’s the furthest out into the jungle and very secluded – we’re the only guests at the lodge that night and when we get to our tree house it really feels like it’s just us, the jungle and our very cool tree house.

 As soon as we go outside the night time sounds of the jungle envelop us in a cacophony of cicadas, croaks and caws – it’s deafening!
 We follow the signs on the walkway and after a few minutes we come to a towering tree with a wooden staircase winding around it’s trunk which climbs up into the blackness.

 Next, a hanging bridge takes us to another platform and then a longer suspended bridge leads us, finally, to our treehouse.
 Up a few more steps, through a trap-hatch and we’re in.
 Him and me up a tree in the Amazon Jungle.
 The stuff of adventures.

-Read More: Adventure and Wildlife in the Amazon Jungle
+Read more: Wildlife and Adventure in the Amazon Jungle

 Our Jungle Tree House